 If you want a good audio interface at a lower price, the PreSonus AudioBox USB 96 is a perfect choice.

-It has a MIDI interface and USB-powered audio that is compatible with both MAC and Windows, which means you can work with other people’s devices, too.
+It has a MIDI interface and USB-powered audio that is compatible with both MAC and Windows, which means you can also work with other people’s devices.

-BUT, it comes with Studio One Artist DAW software, and this has more than 6GB of third-party resources already.
+This interface comes with the Studio One Artist DAW software, which comes with 6GB of third-party resources.

-- It comes with two inputs and two outputs, along with a class A mic preamps.
+- It comes with two inputs and two outputs, along with class-A mic preamps.

-- This means it has the highest fidelity as it reproduces the whole audio signal, but this would also need more power.
+- This means it has the highest fidelity as it reproduces the whole audio signal, but it also needs more power.

 - This audio interface boasts a compact and rugged design.
-With its heavy-duty steel chassis, you can be sure that this one is sturdy and durable.
+It’s sturdy and durable, thanks to its heavy-duty steel chassis.

 Of course, it comes with a few shortcomings.